-Why does the park implement temporary closures?
+Why does the park implement temporary wildlife protection zones?

 Human activity can cause adult birds to abandon their nests.
 In addition, the nests of shore birds are very difficult to see and avoid and when young chicks are threatened, they hide by staying perfectly still and blending in with the sand.
 Closing an area to humans and vehicles prevents nest abandonment, the eggs from being crushed in the nest, or young chicks from being run over.

 Find more information on the Piping Plover webpage.